Santeenee/async-javascript/README.md

 Following a tutorial by TheNetNinja on asyncronous javascript.

-The whole process can be observed on the [commit page](https://github.com/Santeenee/async-javascript/commits)
+The whole process can be observed in the [notes](https://github.com/Santeenee/async-javascript/blob/master/notes.md)